eWaterCycle/era5cli/README.rst

 Comment: downloading ERA5 all over again is not recommended as it will be accessible via our platform.
-However, if you do want to download the data yourself (or use other vaiabiles than the ones we used) follow these steps:
+However, if you do want to download the data yourself (or use other variables than the ones we used) follow these steps:

 Register at Copernicus Climate Data Service